ivandika3/tornado-microservice/README.md

 ```

 There are two ways to run the application:
-1. Running the services manually
+1. Running the services manually (Tested in Windows and WSL2)
-2. Docker and Docker Compose
+2. Docker and Docker Compose (Tested on Docker running on WSL2)

 We will explore how to start the services in both approaches.